About The Awards

 The work of the Trust to promote and celebrate grassroots projects bucking that trend is more important than ever.

-Individuals, organisations and community groups can enter the National Awards for Play in Scotland in the award categories for 1) play in the home 2) at nursery or school 3) in the community or 4) positive support for play.
+Individuals, organisations and community groups can enter the National Awards for Play in Scotland in the award categories for

 The Nancy Ovens Trust is proud to be acknowledged in the Scottish Government’s document Play Strategy for Scotland: Our Action Plan (2013) as an organisation that can identify and showcase positive engagement with children and young people, parents and carers, and community based play providers in the planning, design and management of play spaces and opportunities.